fjt37/ml-big-data-project/project_proposal.md

-To: The Big Boss
-From: Jay Tappen and Kenny Shu
-Date: Sept 22, 2017
-Subject: Machine Learning for Bitcoin Prediction

 # Project Proposal

+### Introduction to Bitcoin

-Bitcoin is a worldwide cryptocurrency and digital payment system.
-It is initialized in 2009 and grows exponentially over the years, with a price over 3k in 2017.
-It has highly secured payment system with its unique traits.Bitcon works differently from other traditional financial product, it ...
+Bitcoin is an international cryptocurrency and digital payment system.
+It was initialized in 2009 and its value has grown exponentially over the years, with a price of over 3,000 USD per Bitcoin in 2017.
+It has been the most successful cryptocurrency to date in terms of market capitalization and public recognition.

+It was designed around a secure protocol originally put forth under a pseudonym in [this paper](https://bitcoin.org/en/bitcoin-paper).
+The protocol revolves around the "blockchain", which is a datastructure that can thought of like a linked list.
+Each node in the list is a set of transactions, called a "block".
+As Bitcoin "mining" is the

 We are trying to develop an algorithm to predict the future price of bitcoin.